npmcomponent/philbooth-spooks.js/README.md

 that will be returned by the spy function if specified (it is ignored if `chain` is `true`).

+`options.callback` is an optional funcion that will called when the spy function is invoked.
+This is especially useful when testing asynchronous code.

 e.g. to mock the `setTimeout` function:

 ```